altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 ~An unease fell over her, dark memories returned in fragments~ *Martha, her shell, was violently expelled through the sludge out from inside this creature* ~Instead of being in the stomach of that creature, that creature became scattered fragments within her.
-Whole from some strange perspective, but from Martha's...~ ~She was back in that strange perspective of herself, falling through a fractal hole witnessing memories.
+Whole from some strange perspective, but from Martha's....
+She was back in that strange perspective of herself, falling through a fractal hole witnessing memories.
 She was both her body alone falling though that space, and her within that room surrounded by concrete...
 And all combinations between, able to see, despite not having eyes around her shell.
 The fractal hole was both a shape of her shell, and a shape of anything making up that shell.
 The memories witnessed were however she viewed herself.
-One impossible image was her several mile diameter shell of cityscape on a swing set, being pushed by...~ ~Where there once was blank nothingness, shameful memories came to fill in those spaces.
+One impossible image was her several mile diameter shell of cityscape on a swing set, being pushed by....
+Where there once was blank nothingness, shameful memories came to fill in those spaces.
 Memories taken by that creature, hidden away by Rossin, most still covered in a sludge...
-But distinctly inside her~
+But distinctly inside her.
-~Martha realized why Rossin said it would take months...
+Martha realized why Rossin said it would take months...
 The sheer scope of memories this thing has taken...
 Even just going through them all...~
 'R::The sludge is the excrement, there is something crawling around inside...